 There’s also a recently added iOS version, so you can use Scrivener on your iPhone or iPad.
 The PC version is compatible with all popular Windows platforms, including XP, Vista, Windows 7, Windows 8 and Windows 10.

-Scrivener discount coupon codes are presented below.
+The Scrivener discount coupon codes below are currently available for new users.

-There aren’t any Scrivener coupon codes applicable to the Scrivener Mac/Windows bundle (priced at $75).
-However, if you purchase the two separately using the above 20% discount coupons, you get both for $72.
+There aren’t any Scrivener coupon codes applicable to the Scrivener Mac/Windows bundle (priced at $80).
+However, if you purchase the two separately using the above 20% discount coupons, you get both for $78.

 Scrivener 3 has just been released for Mac OS and the Windows version is coming soon.
 Anyone purchasing the Windows version now will receive the Scrivener 3 update for free.
-Overall, this updates simplifies many existing features and adds some new capabilities.
+Overall, this update simplifies many existing features and adds some new capabilities.
 Here are some of the highlights:

 Here are the main pros and cons.

 If you do any significant amount of writing for your profession, Scrivener is worthy of serious consideration.
-Students, novelists, writers of nonfiction, bloggers, content marketers and screenwriters are just a few of the people whose lives can be made easier with Scrivener.
+Students, novelists, writers of nonfiction, bloggers, content marketers, and screenwriters are just a few of the people whose lives can be made easier with Scrivener.
 If you fall into any of these categories, it’s a solid investment that can make you a better and faster writer.
 The cost, which is a one time fee of less than $50, is not very significant in the long run if you use the software every day, as many people do.

 One reason why some people hesitate to buy Scrivener is that they worry it will take too long to learn.
 They don’t want to have yet another piece of software on their hard drive that remains unused.
 While Scrivener is a fairly intuitive and user-friendly software, it does contain lots of features, which means there’s a certain learning curve involved with the process.
-Someone has come up with a solution to this –the Scrivener Unleashed course. [contact us to get up to 50% discount on the Scrivener Unleashed course].
+Someone has come up with a solution to this –the Scrivener Unleashed course. [contact us to get a discount on the Scrivener Unleashed course].